edamla/mediterraneanagency/_books/2021-09-01-fictitious-violence-against-women.md

 Men!
 Aren’t women the cause of temptation?
 Who will enter hell first?
 Are the majority of those who will enter Paradise men or women?
 Do men have the right to divorce while women don’t?
-The pres- sure to prevent women from education!
+The pressure to prevent women from education!
 The claim that men and women are created from different substances!
 Accusations of “betrayal” against women through Eve!
 The answers to many more